ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

 Note that the dependency situation is unchanged.
-The `HelloUniverse` plugin must still be initialized first, or an error occurs since the registration map would not be initialized.
+The `HelloUniverse` plugin must still be initialized first, or an error occurs.
+This is because the registration map would not initialize.

 Now the code can be built and started.

+---

-In the next step, the `HelloUniverse` works with `HelloWorld` using its methods.
-This requires `HelloUniverse` to treat `HelloWorld` as a dependency, creating cross (or circular) dependencies.
+In the next step, the HelloUniverse plugin works with the HelloWorld plugin using its methods.
+This requires the HelloUniverse plugin to treat the HelloWorld plugin as a dependency.
+This creates cross or circular dependencies.

 This case is a bit more complicated, since the order of plugins defined in the top-level plugin matters as well.

-Start with the `HelloWorld`.
-The world needs to be placed somewhere, and the `HelloUniverse` plugin decides where it has some free space.
+Start with the HelloWorld plugin.
+The world needs to be placed somewhere, and the HelloUniverse plugin decides where it has free space.

-Add a new method to `HelloWorld`:
+Add a new method to HelloWorld:
 ```go
 func (p *HelloWorld) SetPlace(place string) {
 	log.Printf("world1 was placed %s", place)
 }
 ```

-Now, the question to ask is, when should this method should be called by the `HelloUniverse`?
+Now, the question to ask is, when should the HellowUniverse plugin call this method?
 It cannot be called during the `Init()` since the `HelloWorld` does not exist at that point.
 You must use the `AfterInit()` method.

 The calling sequence will be: